-When you get your courses assigned, you can drop courses by sending an email to firstname.lastname@example.org.
+If you changed your mind about your courses after getting them assigned, you can drop courses by sending an e-mail to email@example.com.
 However, you cannot change them to other courses.
 To add courses, you need to follow the Late Registration Procedure.

 Late Registration Procedure

-Please keep in mind that Late Registrations are an exception for those who miss the original deadline.
+Please note that the procedure is first come, first serve, and that Late Registrations are an exception for those who miss the original deadline.
 Missing Late Registrations means no access to IBCoM's courses - we can't make exceptions to exceptions.
 Thank you for your understanding.

 22-24 August 2022